It is the ultimate truth that lies at the heart of creation."

 A working class kid at age 19, it would be years and years before I was exposed to Rumi and Hafiz -- or even begin to understand the Walt Whitman I had been required to read in high school.
 (I was more interested in the glorious spring day outside the window that day.
 LOL)

-Yet I opened the book and was deeply touched as I read the first poem.
-Not quite understanding where Tagore was coming from, I was still hooked, a bit haunted.
+Yet, I opened the book that day to be deeply touched by the first poem.
+Although I didn't quite understand where Tagore was coming from at the time, I was still hooked.
 I pulled out another dollar bill, put the third book in the bag, and walked home.

-Still on my journey home years fifty years later, having once again Blissed out on the Grand Beneficence, the first poem read that day in Tagore's Gitanjali now makes perfect sense :
+Still on my journey home years fifty years later, having once again Blissed out on the Grand Beneficence as I sat here at the computer, the first poem read that day in Tagore's Gitanjali now makes perfect sense.
+Here it is: